mhoangvslev/AI4DBCode/readme.md

 - psqlparse

 # Run the JOB
-1. Follow the https://github.com/gregrahn/join-order-benchmark to configure the database
+1. Follow the https://github.com/GDD-Nantes/jobrdf to configure the database or download [the dump file](https://jeanbraye.freeboxos.fr:2753/share/zAt-rgPHE6K8nI8S/imdb_pg11) for the database.
 2. Add JOB queries in JOBDir.
 3. Add sythetic queries in sytheticDir, more sythetic queries will help RTOS generate better results.
 E.g. You can generate queries by using templates.
 4. Cost Training, It will store the model which optimize on cost in PostgreSQL